achirkin/cdm-processor/README.md

 2) Given a scanned (or photographed) images of pages generated at step (1), extract images and save them as files with filenames constructed from QR code annotation.

-## Running
+## Building

 To build a .jar package with all libraries run maven goal:
     `mvn clean jfx:jar`

-The .jar file will be placed in folder /target/jfx/app/ (Warning: a lot of native libraries)
+The .jar file will be placed in folder "/target/jfx/app/" (Warning: a lot of native libraries).

 More help on building Java FX jars at maven-javafx plugin web page: http://zenjava.com/javafx/maven/